Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

 |--trace|Enables trace of kernel stall events.|
 |--valgrind|Runs the simulator under Valgrind to detect access violations.|

-All x86simulator supported features allow you to debug designs without using the debugger and do not require any instrumentation of kernel code.
+All x86simulator supported features allow you to debug designs without using the debugger and do not require any instrumentation of the kernel code.

-One obvious way to specify these options is to add them to the Launch configuration settings in the Vitis IDE.
-To do this, hover your mouse over the **Run** option in the **Flow** navigator and click on the settings button.
-Now, in the launch configuration window, click on the **X86 Simulator Options** as shown below.
+One way to specify these options is to add them to the launch configuration settings in the Vitis IDE.
+Hover over the **Run** option in the **Flow** navigator and click on the settings button.
+In the launch configuration window, click **X86 Simulator Options** as shown below.

 ![launch_config_settings](./Images/launch_config_settings.PNG)